hqcfmlno1/Legal-Judgment-Prediction/README.md

   - **Vector Search:** Calculates the cosine distance between the query vector and chunk embeddings in the database using the `<=>` operator from `pgvector`.
 - **Reciprocal Rank Fusion (RRF):** Blends the rankings of BM25 (FTS) and semantic vector search in PostgreSQL to produce the best candidate articles.
 - **Neural Reranking:** The cross-encoder `BAAI/bge-reranker-v2-m3` scores the candidate chunks against the user query, selecting the top candidates.
-- **Graph Lookup Expansion:** Runs a BFS (Breadth-First Search) on the article reference graph (`related_article.json`) to fetch additional referenced law articles, preventing the omission of related clauses.
+- **Graph Lookup Expansion (Graph Augmentation / Context Expansion):** Runs a **Breadth-First Search (BFS)** traversal starting from the top reranked article IDs, querying the graph represented by the **adjacency list** (`related_article.json`).
+This dynamically retrieves all connected/referenced legal articles, **augmenting the RAG context** with adjacent, mandatory regulations that standard keyword or semantic search alone would miss.
 - **Response Generation:** The `gemma-4-31b-it` model generates the final legal analysis (violator status, violation acts, charges, aggravating/mitigating factors, and predicted penalty) in Vietnamese based on the query and retrieved context.

 ---